youngklee/ZenPackers/git.rst

-If you yourself need a change in user permissions, or are asking on someone else’s behalf, here’s how we’ll handle it going forward.
+If you yourself need a change in user permissions, or are asking on someone else’s behalf, here’s how we handle it going forward:

 #.
 Send an e-mail to github-owners@zenoss.com with a summary of your
    request in the subject.
 Examples:

    a.
-Need to grant pull and push access to foo_user to xyz_repo
+Need to grant pull and push access to joe_user to xyz_repo
    #.
 Need to remove all access from former_employee
    #.
-Need to enable write access for foo_user to all Zenoss repos
+Need to enable write access for joe_user to all Zenoss repos

 #.
 The email body needs to include the following: